hallaji/sasser/README.md

 # Sasser

-A micro sass framework let you to write once, make both LTR and RTL directions instantly, paint your app or website as a brush and lighten the typography.
+A micro sass framework let you to write the code once, make both LTR and RTL directions instantly, paint your app or website as a brush and lighten the typography.

 * Author — [Vahid Hallaji](http://hallaji.com) , <vahid@hallaji.com>
 * License — The MIT License (MIT)
-* Copyright — (c) 2014 Vahid Hallaji
+* Copyright — (c) 2015 Vahid Hallaji
-* Stable Version — No release [master]
+* Stable Version — No release (master)
-* Unstable Version — v1.0-dev [develop]
+* Unstable Version — v1.0-dev (develop)

 ## Quick Start